DFW1N/terraform-ansible-azure/README.md

 Terraform automation to create a virtual machine with Ubuntu 16.04 and using custom bash scripts to automate the setup for ansible to control and push configurations to remote hosts on Microsoft Azure.

+#### Ansible Glossary:
+The following Ansible-specific terms that are used throughout this guide include the following:

+* Inventory File: a file that contains information about the servers Ansible controls, typically located at /etc/ansible/hosts.
+* Playbook: a file containing a series of tasks to be executed on a remote server.
+* Remote Host/Node: a server controlled by the Ansible server.
+* Ansible Server: a system where Ansible is installed and configured to connect and execute commands on remote hosts/nodes.

 1. Prerequisites :

     - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)